Leandra English, who sued Trump, to resign from CFPB

 "I want to thank all of the CFPB's dedicated career civil servants for your important work on behalf of consumers," English said in a statement.

-English said she plans to drop her lawsuit against the White House as well, citing the fact that President Trump nominated last month Kathy Kraninger to be the next permanent director for the bureau.
+English said she plans to drop her lawsuit against the White House as well, citing the fact that President Trump in June nominated Kathy Kraninger to be the next permanent director for the bureau.
+The Senate Banking Committee is holding a confirmation hearing over Trump's nominee later this month.